Toward a Shared Goal: Uniting Researchers, Providers, and Community to Promote a Better Understanding of MAPs

 Registration

 Registration is open to professionals, researchers, educators, and graduate students in the fields of mental health, human sexuality, and other relevant fields.
-Mental health practitioners who attend can receive 11.25 CEUs through the Maryland Board of Social Work Examiners.
+Mental health practitioners who attend can receive 11.25 CEUs (4.25 CEUs if attending virtually) through the Maryland Board of Social Work Examiners.

 MAPs and their family members and friends may also attend, and they may register under pseudonyms to protect their identities.
 In the past, some have paid registration fees using prepaid debit cards activated with pseudonymous information, although some people have recently reported problems using such cards.
 An alternative is to send cash or money order (without identifying information) to B4U-ACT, Inc., P.O.
 Box 1754, Westminster, MD 21158.
 Please note that MAPs and family members or friends who have not attended an in-person B4U-ACT event before will be asked to provide the name and email address of a reference–someone who knows them well, preferably in-person and over time, and who is known and trusted by B4U-ACT.
 A credentialed therapist can also serve as a reference for a client.
 In addition, in most cases an online interview will be scheduled.

 We’re committed to increasing diversity at our conferences.
-BIPOC (Black, Indigenous, and People of Color), Trans/Non-binary/gender diverse attendees, and Minor-Attracted women can receive a 10% discount on conference fees by using discount code UNDERREP.
+BIPOC (Black, Indigenous, and People of Color), Trans/Non-binary/gender diverse attendees, and Minor-Attracted women can receive a 10% discount on the standard tier conference fee by using discount code UNDERREP.

 Financial Assistance: We provide financial support to a limited number of attendees with unique backgrounds or perspectives not previously represented at the conference and to those who would consider future B4U-ACT involvement but cannot reasonably afford to attend.
 Click here to apply for financial assistance by March 8 and register after you receive a decision on your application.
 We encourage supporters who are able to do so to donate to the financial assistance fund.